rysan007/Small-LLM-Sequential-Instruction-Tuning/README.md

 This repository contains the codebase and data for an NLP experiment demonstrating two-stage Curriculum Learning using QLoRA.
 We fine-tuned Phi-3.5-mini-instruct to perform strict JSON data extraction while retaining its general conversational abilities.

+# 1. Methodology
+## 1.1 Model Selection
+**Student Model:** microsoft/Phi-3.5-mini-instruct
+>(3.8B parameters).
+This model was selected because it represents a state-of-the-art in the small model.
+Its compact size makes it highly suitable for single GPU QLoRA fine-tuning on the HPC, while its dense architecture provides a strong enough baseline to meaningfully measure both instruction adherence and structured output formatting.
+>
+**Teacher & Judge Model** Llama-3.3-70B-Instruct
+>(accessed via local VPN API).
+A large model was required both to generate high quality synthetic training data (imitation learning) and to serve as a judge for qualitative evaluation.

+## 1.2 Data Construction & Imitation Learning Pipeline
+The training pipeline used two datasets:
+>**Stage 1 (General Instruction Data):** We used a cleaned variant of the standard Alpaca dataset consisting of roughly 51,500 instruction-input-output pairs.
+100 samples were held out strictly for evaluation.
+>
+>**Stage 2 (Structured JSON Instruct Data):** We constructed a synthetic dataset of 1,000 samples using imitation learning (black-box distillation).
+Prompts were designed across five required task types: JSON extraction, schema-constrained generation, exact-label classification, JSON repair, and tool-call argument generation.
+These prompts were fed to the Llama 70B teacher model.
+All teacher outputs were strictly validated for JSON parseability before being paired with their prompts to form the Stage 2 training targets.
+100 samples were held out for evaluation.

+## 1.3 UTSA HPC Setup & Training Design
+>Training was executed on the UTSA ARC cluster using gpu1a100 (NVIDIA A100 GPU) managed via Slurm.
+>
+>The sequential fine-tuning process was conducted using 4-bit QLoRA (Quantized Low-Rank Adaptation) to maximize memory efficiency.
+The base model was loaded in nf4 quantization with bfloat16 compute precision.
+>
+>**Stage 1 (Alpaca):** The base Phi-3.5 model was fine-tuned on the Alpaca dataset to establish a strong general instruction capability.
+>
+>**Stage 2 (Teacher JSON):** The adapter weights from Stage 1 were loaded, unfrozen, and continuously fine-tuned on the synthetic JSON dataset.

+## Hyperparameters (Consistent across both stages):
+**LoRA Configuration:**
+- Rank (r) = 16,
+- Alpha (α) = 32,
+- Dropout = 0.05

+Target modules included all linear layers (q_proj, k_proj, v_proj, o_proj, gate_proj, up_proj, down_proj).

+**Training:**
+- Learning Rate = 2e-5 with a cosine scheduler
+- 0.03 warmup ratio
+- Max sequence length was constrained to 1024 tokens

+**Epochs:**
+- Stage 1 trained for 3 epochs.
+- Stage 2 trained for 3 epochs (with an ablation study conducting parallel runs at 1 and 2 epochs)

+## 1.4 Evaluation Protocol
+To isolate the effects of sequential training and measure potential catastrophic forgetting, the model was evaluated at three distinct checkpoints:
+- Checkpoint 0 (CP0): The untuned Phi-3.5 base model.
+- Checkpoint 1 (CP1): After Stage 1 Alpaca fine-tuning.
+- Checkpoint 2 (CP2): After Stage 2 JSON fine-tuning.

+At each checkpoint, the model generated responses for both the 100 Alpaca and 100 JSON held-out evaluation sets using very low temperature sampling (temperature=0.1).

+## Metrics & LLM Judge:
+**General Instruction (Alpaca):**
+Evaluated using ROUGE (1, 2, L), BERTScore, and a pairwise LLM Judge based on the Self-Instruct methodology.
+The Llama 70B judge compared CP0 vs. CP1, and CP1 vs. CP2, randomizing response order to prevent positional bias.
+The judge scored pairs across six criteria: Instruction Following, Correctness, Clarity, Completeness, Structured Output Validity, and Hallucination Risk.

+**Structured Output (JSON):** Evaluated using strict metrics, including exact match, JSON parsing validity, Schema Compliance (key matching), and F1 scores (precision/recall of key-value pairs).

 Repository Structure

 ```text